An Embedding Framework for Consistent Polyhedral Surrogates: Setting

 \section{Setting}

-For discrete prediction problems like classification, due to hardness of directly optimizing a given discrete loss, many machine learning algorithms can be thought of as minimizing a surrogate loss function with better optimization qualities, e.g., convexity.
-Of course, to show that this surrogate loss successfully addresses the original problem, one needs to establish consistency, which depends crucially on the choice of link function that maps surrogate reports (predictions) to original reports.
-After introducing notation, and terminology from property elicitation, we thus give a sufficient condition for consistency (Def.~\ref{def:calibrated}) which depends solely on the conditional distribution over $\Y$.
+For discrete prediction problems like classification, the given discrete loss is often hard to optimize directly.
+Therefore, many machine learning algorithms instead minimize a surrogate loss function with better optimization qualities, such as convexity.
+To ensure that this surrogate loss successfully addresses the original problem, one needs to establish statistical consistency, a minimal requirement that is a prerequisite for generalization bounds.
+Consistency depends crucially on the choice of link function that maps surrogate reports (predictions) to original reports.
+The notion of \emph{calibration} (Definition~\ref{def:calibrated}) is equivalent to consistency in finite outcome settings~\citep{bartlett2006convexity,tewari2007consistency,ramaswamy2016convex} and depends solely on the conditional distribution over $\Y$.